 Of course, mainstream treatments and glowing results are only part of the overall picture.
 Cosmetic surgery is not covered by health benefits, so financing can be a sensitive issue before you can proceed.
 Luckily, options are available.

 It all starts with your consultation.
 You may have an idea about the types of procedures you want to have done, but your surgeon may have easier, alternative paths to get you to your goal.
-During the consultation, he will have a close look at the areas you want touched up, give you his opinions and show you before and after photos of work he’s done in the past from similar procedures.
+During the consultation, Dr Kesarwani will have a close look at the areas you want touched up, provide recommendations and show you before and after photos of work done in the past from similar procedures.

 Once the treatment protocol has been decided, you’ll get a quote for the cosmetic surgery so you can figure out how to move forward with payments.

 Naturally, cash is always the easiest and best option to pay for your cosmetic surgery.
 It’s a one-time payment and there’s no interest to worry about.

 A bank loan or line of credit with a decent interest rate works well for many people considering improving their bodies.
 If you have a good relationship with your bank or credit union and your credit score is positive, this may be a good option for you.

 If you have a credit card with a high limit, you may want to pay for your surgery that way.
 Some credit cards offer points or air miles every time you use them, so making a large purchase like this could help you in more ways than one.

 Borrowing money from family members for elective cosmetic surgery might not be an option, but if it is you can usually avoid paying high interest rates on the payback.
 Just make sure any family member you borrow from is ok with you using the money for this reason, and work out a repayment schedule that works for both of you.